jLevere/AWSwireguardVPN/README.md

 - And created the instance.

 After lettings it spin up, select the instance and go into the networking settings.
 Remove all the current firewall rules and add rule for the application ssh.
 Allow access by lightsail web-console and restrict it to your public ip.
-To ensure that I have the right public ip I just Googled `what is my ip` just in case there is some kind of address mapping going on.
+To ensure that I have the right public ip I just ran `curl http://www.icanhazip.com` just in case there is some kind of address mapping going on.

 I am using windows subsystem for Linux 2 for all of my local work as I am most comfortable using bash for things.